Leadership Thought #197 – You Have To Know Your People

 - Any significant personal events/issues that may affect them at work

 You cannot manage everyone the same way.
 For example, some people want feedback in a direct manner.
 They excel when challenged and pushed.
 Confrontation is easy for them.
 Other people wither under too much direct pressure and scrutiny.
 They require more subtle means to get your point across.
-Most people will shy away from conflict and must be taught how to have constructive professional disagreements.
-Some people are self-motivated while others need some level of peer pressure and to feel part or a team.
+Most people tend to shy away from conflict and must be taught how to engage in constructive professional disagreements.
+Some people are self-motivated, while others require a certain level of peer pressure and a sense of belonging to a team.
 The list gets exceedingly long when you are dealing with the differences between people.

 Leadership is both an art and a science.
-You need to know the right things to do but also figure out the best way to get them done given your specific circumstances.
-Unless you are a solo practitioner you need to achieve success with and through other people.
-There is no magic formula on how to do this except to understand that people are individuals, and it is best to meet them where they are rather than try and turn them into what they are not.
-Sometimes this does mean recognizing that you have someone who has needs you can’t meet or is a bad fit with your style or personality.
+You need to know the right things to do, but also figure out the best way to get them done given your specific circumstances.
+Unless you are a solo practitioner, you need to achieve success with and through other people.
+There is no magic formula for this; just know that people are individuals, and it’s best to meet them where they are than try to change them.
+Sometimes this means recognizing that you have someone with needs you can’t meet or who is a bad fit with your style or personality.
 However, if you invest the time and do the work, people will usually respond well to your customized efforts and surprise you with their capabilities.

 Related articles